What is Stop Loss

 - Other events: Like financial crises or natural disasters

 To put it very simply, a stop loss is an instruction to sell a particular currency when its price (as measured by another currency) has fallen to a predetermined/specified level.
 The stop loss order closes out the trading position when losses on that particular trade reach an amount set by you.

 A stop loss is designed to limit a currency trader’s loss on a position, especially since it’s impossible to keep watching your position at all times.
 Moreover, it takes away emotions when trading.
 When faced with a loss, people often find it difficult to accept that they made a wrong decision or they are overly optimistic that the currency pair will reverse its direction.
 Setting a stop loss order ensures that you’re protected from incurring heavy losses.

 Stop loss is an essential risk management tool that may mitigate losses in the case you’ve made a wrong call.

 Volatility: Friend and Foe

-Being influenced by a multitude of factors, the currency market is volatile.
-These fluctuations present us a plethora of opportunities to make money.
+The currency market is volatile due to a multitude of factors.
+These fluctuations present us a plethora of opportunities for a positive outcome.
 On the other hand, fluctuations may result in a loss in case one takes a position on the wrong side of a market move.
 In the absence of a crystal ball, none of us is 100% certain about which way the market will move.
 Given the risk of a currency pair moving in the opposite direction to what we had hoped or predicted, it’s important to have a way of limiting the loss.
 Here’s where stop loss comes into the picture.